 We All Benefit From This

-For starters, Jamie and Alicia are working hard doing side work (he is in construction/remodeling) and are contributing quite a chunk of extra cash.
+For starters, Jamie and Alicia are working hard doing side work (he is in construction/remodeling) and they are contributing quite a chunk of extra cash above the agreed $800/month.

-Next, we are all getting our debt paid off sooner by doing this together.
+Next, by doing this together, we pay our debts off sooner.
 How?
 We are more disciplined to make the financial sacrifice because we’re in this together and accountable. (without this, we’d likely be making the minimum payments)

 “It is more blessed to give than to receive.”